hairizuanbinnoorazman/blog/content/posts/20200309_tryingKnativeFromScratch.md

 - Scale to zero on 0 traffic
 - Traffic splitting between multiple versions of an application
+- Accessing tag versions of an application
+- Watch auto-scaled services as it handles load

 Knative is reliant on the previous set of technologies deployed above (although you have choices to switch out your "service mesh" layer).